lucianoruizm/lucianoruizm/README.md

 - 👋 Hi, I’m @lucianoruizm
 - 👀 I’m interested in Videogames, FullStack Development, Applications
-- 🌱 I'm a Systems Analyst and I’m currently learning programming
+- 🌱 I'm a Systems Analyst and always learning programming
 - 💞️ I’m looking to collaborate on the community
 - 📫 How to reach me: lucianoruizm993@gmail.com Or maybe at Black Mesa